Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 Installation and Build Quality

 The self-tapping screws make securing the rails painless, and even though a second pair of hands helps, one person could realistically assemble it alone.
-“Health and Safety” from our team managed to install almost the entire thing solo, which tells you how well-designed it is.
-He’s a handy guy, but he claims it wouldn’t be a challenge for anyone with even the slightest interest in DIY solar gear.
+Mr. Health and Safety from our team managed to install the entire thing solo, only needing help getting the panels mounted.
+This alone tells you how well-designed it is.
+He’s a handy guy, but he claims it wouldn’t be a challenge for anyone with even the slightest interest in DIY solar equipment.

 It's also worth mentioning that the aluminum components feel really premium.
-No sharp edges, and no cheap flexing pieces like we’ve seen on some Amazon solar panel mounts, or the low-cost Eco-Worthy Ground Mount.
+No sharp edges, and no cheap flexing pieces like we’ve seen on some cheap Amazon solar panel mounts, or even the low-cost Eco-Worthy Ground Mount.
 This thing’s as solid as it looks.

 Testing and Performance